adheeshc/Motorized-Car-Jack-with-Hyrdraulic-Support/README.md

 #### **RUN DESCRIPTION**

-Open Project.SLDASM for the assembly individual Parts can be opened as per label
+Open Project.SLDASM for the assembly
+Individual Parts can be opened as per label